tylermorganme/fresh_tomatoes/readme.md

 ##Introduction

-This app was built as Porject 1 for the Full Stack Web Development Nanodegreee at Udacity.
+This app was built as Project 1 for the Full Stack Web Development Nanodegree at Udacity.
 It displays information about movies and allows you to view their trailers.

 ##Instructions